MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/intro-maker-portal.md

 ### Pin and unpin

 You can pin your most used pages in the navigation pane so you quickly access features that you use frequently.
 Links to other pages are available through the **More** link.
-When you pin an item it appear in the middle section, aboce the **More** menu.
+When you pin an item it appears in the middle section, above the **More** menu.

 When you sign in for the first with the new navigation, the system will automatically pin your most and recently used pages on the left navigation pane.
 However, you can customize the middle section of the left navigation pane to your preference.